apache/echarts-doc/en/option/series/candlestick.md

 ]
 ```

-Every data item (each line in the example above)  in double dimensional array renders a box, which contains 5 values.
+Each data item of the two dimensional array (each line in the example above) is rendered into a box, which contains 4 values.
 They are:

 ```javascript
 [open, close, lowest, highest]  (namely: [opening value, closing value, lowest value, highest value])